IV Sedation Dentistry Corbin

 • Do not eat or drink anything for at least 6 hours before your surgery unless otherwise instructed by our office.

-• It is best to avoid driving or heavy machinery for at least 24 hours after your treatment.
+• It is best to avoid driving or operating heavy machinery for at least 24 hours after your treatment.

 • Let our office know of any illness, sore throat, cold, or upset stomach before and after your procedure.

-Are there any side effects?
+Are there any side effects with IV sedation?

 How long will I be sedated?

 The length of time you are sedated varies based on your procedure.
 After your treatment, the medication is stopped, and you will quickly awaken.
 Within 30 minutes, you should be stable and ready to be escorted home.
+You will need a driver and should not operate any vehicle for the next 24 hours.

-Will I remember my procedure?
+Will I remember my procedure with IV sedation?

 It is common for sedatives to cause amnesia.
 You may not be able to recall the procedure or what happens for several hours afterward.
 This is one reason your treatment plan and recovery instructions are discussed with you before your treatment.
 We will also review the instructions with the adult escorting you home, so nothing is overlooked while you are recovering.